January, EUROPEAN BMX RACING DECLINING?

 HOLLAND-BELGIUM Old Schol of BMX Reunion a big success.

-Sunday September 29th 2002 finally the Holland-Belgium Old Skool of BMX Reunion took place at the town of Luyksgestel - Holland, about 20 km south of Eindhoven.
-Many olds skool BMX’ers have been waiting for this moment.
+Sunday September 29th.
+2002 finally the first ever Holland-Belgium Old Skool of BMX Reunion took place at the town of Luyksgestel - Holland, about 20 km south of Eindhoven.
+Many old skool BMX’ers have been waiting for this moment.
 A lot of them told me, they had already great fun preparing for this event, looking for old uniforms, bikes and checking out old pictures.

-Among those present were many former top riders like Phil Hoogendoorn, Mike Hoogerheijde, Pierre van Zuylen, Bas de Bever, Nico Does, Pieter Does, Wilco Groenendaal, Danny Neijs, Anita van de Mortel, Anne van Happen, Heidi Kelders, Minque Franssen and son on.
+Among those present were many former top riders like Phil Hoogendoorn, Mike Hoogerheijde, Pierre van Zuylen, Bas de Bever, Nico Does, Pieter Does, Wilco Groenendaal, Danny Neijs, Anita van de Mortel, Anne van Happen, Heidi Kelders, Monique Franssen and so on.
 Check out the complete list of all who participated in this event.
 From Belgium there were not that many riders.
-Chris Jacobs, Peter Vandervoort and Nico van Dartel, the University of BMX webmaster were present.
+Chris Jacobs, Peter Vandervoort and Nico van Dartel (the University of BMX webmaster) were present.
 Special guest from Belgium was 4 time World Champion Moto-cross 500cc Joël Smets.
 Joel couldn’t be present at first because he had to race in the USA (Moto-cross des Nations).
-But, this race was cancelled and Joel did join the Reunion.
+But, this race was cancelled and Joël did join the Reunion.
 He brought his bike and practiced with all the others.

-Gerrit Does interviewed Joel for the crowd present.
-Joel explained he does practice on his BMX bike regularly on his home town BMX track at Dessel, called the Joel Smets BMX Track (next location for a Reunion!).
+Gerrit Does interviewed Joël for the crowd present.
+Joël explained he does practice on his BMX bike regularly on his home town BMX track at Dessel, called the Joël Smets BMX Track (next location for a Reunion maybe !).
 Even other top World Class moto-cross riders do join him riding BMX bikes at the same track.

 During the training session, the 2 announcers interviewed several riders, asked them about what happened after their BMX career and so on.
 One rider, Maarten van Happen who lives in Switzerland now, specially returned to Holland for this event.
 By the way, Gerrit Does had trouble preventing Old Skool riders from England, France and Germany to come over and joining the crowd too.
 That’s for next year guys!
 Then we will have an international reunion, o.k.!